-Mr. Krejci is a sitting chief operating officer of a public company.
-His experience includes strategic planning, financial oversight, compensation matters, organizational development, mergers and acquisitions and manufacturing and engineering in related industries.
-This business experience led to the conclusion that he should serve as a director of STRATTEC.
+Mr. Zimmer is a former chief executive officer of a public company and a chief financial officer of a subsidiary of a public company.
+His skill sets include strategic planning, financial oversight, compensation matters and organizational development.
+His career includes working several years in the automotive industry, international business in complex manufacturing related industries, as well as mergers and acquisitions.
+This business and career experience led to the conclusion that he should serve as a director of STRATTEC.